ml37/Batch_Tic/README.md

-# Batch_Tic
+# TicTacToe with python
- A simple tic tac toe powered by BATCH
+ A simple tic tac toe
+ i want to make with BATCH, but it is tooooo hard